Advi23/Artistry/docs/GUI Setup.md

 # GUI Setup

-This file covers my process setting up the GUI for _Artistry_.
+This file covers my process creating the GUI for _Artistry_.

 As I was a beginner developer while making this project, I chose to create my GUI entirely using Netbeans' interface.
 For my next Java project, I would likely use code, as that option allows for a lot more customizability.
 It's also easier to fix your mistakes.